kczttm/ROS_dobot_driver/README.md

 ```
 to rotate the first joint by 30 degrees.

-A video walk throught can be found [HERE](https://youtu.be/6ZQ8-gSWN50)
+A video walk through can be found [HERE](https://youtu.be/6ZQ8-gSWN50)

 <img src="docs/4.png" width="400">